-- (1) Compliance with law: Each of us will comply with all statutory, regulatory and other legal requirements applicable to the performance of our obligations under this Agreement, including the Privacy Act 1993 and the Health Information Privacy Code 1994. - (2) Waiver: We agree that: - (a) either of us may by notice to the other party, waive a specific right conferred under this Agreement; and - (b) any delay or failure to exercise a right does not constitute a waiver of that right. - (3) Entire agreement: This Agreement constitutes the entire agreement and understanding between us, and supersedes and replaces all prior agreements and understandings between us in relation to the provision of the Services. - (4) Severability: If any provision of this Agreement is found or held to be illegal, invalid or unenforceable, such determination will not affect the remainder of this Agreement, which will remain in force. - (5) Modification: If any provision of this Agreement is found or held to be illegal, invalid or unenforceable, we will each, if possible, take the steps necessary to make reasonable modifications to any such provisions to ensure that they are legal, valid or enforceable and, otherwise, such provisions are deemed to be modified to the extent necessary to ensure that they are legal, valid or enforceable. - (6) Contracts (Privity) Act 1982: Subject to Contracted Providers' and General Practitioners' ability to make Claims under this Agreement in accordance with Part F, a person who is not a party to this
+(2) Waiver: We agree that:

+- (a) either of us may by notice to the other party, waive a specific right conferred under this Agreement; and - (b) any delay or failure to exercise a right does not constitute a waiver of that right. - (3) Entire agreement: This Agreement constitutes the entire agreement and understanding between us, and supersedes and replaces all prior agreements and understandings between us in relation to the provision of the Services. - (4) Severability: If any provision of this Agreement is found or held to be illegal, invalid or unenforceable, such determination will not affect the remainder of this Agreement, which will remain in force. - (5) Modification: If any provision of this Agreement is found or held to be illegal, invalid or unenforceable, we will each, if possible, take the steps necessary to make reasonable modifications to any such provisions to ensure that they are legal, valid or enforceable and, otherwise, such provisions are deemed to be modified to the extent necessary to ensure that they are legal, valid or enforceable.

-- Agreement may not enforce any of the provisions of this Agreement, and nothing in this Agreement confers any benefit on any Eligible Person, Service User, or Contracted Provider. - (7) Trustee Liability: If the PHO is a charitable trust, the DHB agrees that the PHO's trustees' liability under this Agreement is limited to the assets of the trust, unless the liability arises due to the trustee failing to act prudently, lawfully and in accordance with the trust deed.
+- (6) Contract and Commercial Law Act 2017: A person who is not a party to this Agreement may not enforce any of the provisions of this Agreement, and nothing in this Agreement confers any benefit on any Eligible Person, Service User, or Contracted Provider, subject to: - (a) Contracted Providers' and General Practitioners' ability to make Claims under this Agreement in accordance with Part F; and - (b) other PHOs' ability to apply to the DHB to provide services in its Primary Geographical Area in accordance with clauses B.9 to B.12. - (7) Trustee liability: If the PHO is a charitable trust, the DHB agrees that the PHO's trustees' liability under this Agreement is limited to the assets of the trust, unless the liability arises due to the trustee failing to act prudently, lawfully and in accordance with the trust deed.
 For the purposes of this clause, trustee means any trustee acting in its capacity as a trustee from time to time, including any former trustee.

-B.41 Construction
+B.49 Construction